-Lead: 🔻 5
+Lead: ♥ 5

-We open 1NT in fourth seat (14 points and a $4 \cdot 4 \cdot 3 \cdot 2$ shape) and partner raises you to 2NT.
-With a maximum for our opening bid (we promised 12 to 14), we are entitled to advance to game.
+We open 1NT in fourth seat (17 points and a $4\cdot 4\cdot 3\cdot 2$ shape) and partner raises us to 2NT.
+With a maximum for our opening bid (we promised 15 to 17) we are entitled to advance to game.
 So the auction is an invitational sequence of 1NT - 2NT - 3NT

-West leads the time-honoured fourth-highest-ofhis-longest-and-strongest, to wit: the $\mathbf{v}5$.
-Dummy is slightly surprising in that it contains a six-card suit.
-Still, a 6·3·2·2 shape has little chance of making 5• and North thinks, not unreasonably, that his Diamonds will provide a useful source of tricks in No-trumps.
+West leads the time-honored fourth-highest-of-his-longest-and-strongest, to wit: the ♥5.
+Dummy is a 5·3·3·2 hand with 9 points so partner has bid impeccably.
+North thinks, not unreasonably, that his Diamonds will provide a useful source of tricks in No-trumps.

-Our Count and Plan begins and we should see enough tricks for the contract (three Hearts and six Diamonds).
-Good enough for a "grabbit and run".
+Our Count and Plan begins and we can see enough tricks for the contract (two Hearts, five Diamonds and two Clubs).
+Good enough for a hit and run.

 Before we get ahead of ourselves though, let's take a closer look at those Diamonds.
-They are tangled up good and proper.
+They are tangled up right and proper.

-There might be six tricks there but the suit cannot be run off at one go.
-We take the A K and then the lead is with South (the closed hand) and leering at you in the dummy are the winning Q J 10 9.
+There might be five tricks there but the suit cannot be run off at one go.
+We take the •A K and then the lead is with South (the closed hand) and leering at you in the dummy are the winning •Q J 10.
 Is this a problem?
 Well, maybe...
 We need a way of getting over there, to the table, to make the Diamonds - we don't want them stranded like Robinson Crusoe on a desert island.

-The only way of placing the lead in the North hand is with Hearts - the \blacktriangleleft A. Now we ask ourselves the following question: "Where should I win trick one?"
-We have a choice of the \blacktriangleleft A on table or the \clubsuit K Q in hand.
-Can you see that taking the \clubsuit A at trick one would be disaster?
-Goodbye Mr Crusoe, (also known as the \diamond Q J 10 9).
+The only way of placing the lead in the North hand is with Hearts - the ▼A. Now, we must ask ourselves the following question: "Where should I win trick one?"
+We have a choice of the ▼A on table or the ▼K in hand.
+Can you see that taking the ▼A at trick one is disaster?
+Goodbye Mr Crusoe, (also known as the ◆Q J 10).

-We simply must win trick one in hand, preserving the \checkmark A as later access to the Diamonds.
-Having taken this necessary precaution we cash the \diamond A K next (untangling the suit or, if you prefer the technical jargon, unblocking the suit) then the path is clear.
-We cross to the $\mathbf{V}A$, cash the Diamonds and finally take our ninth trick with the $\mathbf{V}K$.
+We simply must win trick one in hand, preserving the ♥A as later access to the Diamonds.
+Having taken this necessary precaution we cash the ◆A K next (untangling the suit or, if you prefer the technical jargon, unblocking the suit) then the path is clear.
+We cross to the ♥A, cash the Diamonds and finally take our eighth and ninth tricks with the ♣A K.